Frequently Asked Questions

 Photos were taken with a 47 megapixel Nikon D850 with a Nikkor 28-300 mm vibration reduction (VR) lens.
 Some photos were taken with an iPhone.
 Those photos are marked beginning with "IMG" instead of "BFH."

 4. You refer to "we" in your logbook.
 Who is with you?

 We fly solo most all of the time.
 Pilots respond to Air Traffic Control (ATC) with the pronoun "we" even if they are flying alone.
 Charles Lindbergh wrote a book about his historic flight titled "WE."

 5. What is your primary means of navigation and communication?

-We use aeronautical charts backed up by a Garmin 296 GPS.
-We have found that navigating by reference to the wet compass is the easiest way to maintain our course and using a stop watch to forecast our time of arrival.
+We use aeronautical charts on ForeFlight software backed up by a Garmin GPS.
+We have found that navigating by reference to the wet compass is the easiest way to maintain our course and using the ETA provided by the GPS to forecast our time of arrival.
 For communications we have a portable Icon A24 transceiver radio strapped to the left leg (the Cub does not have an electrical system or battery).

 6. How high can the Piper Cub fly?

 We've flown the Cub a number of times just above 9,000 feet above sea level.
 It takes a very long time to climb to that altitude.
 Generally we look for lift to assist us.